MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-to-reserve-items.md

     |**Cancel Reservation from Current Line**|To cancel reservation of the items from the document on the line you have selected.|

 > [!NOTE]
 >  If item tracking lines exist for the sales order, the reservation system will take you through special steps.
-For more information, see the "To reserve a specific serial or lot number" section.
+For more information, see [To reserve a specific serial or lot number](inventory-how-to-reserve-items.md#to-reserve-a-specific-serial-or-lot-number).

 ## To reserve an item for a production order line
 You can reserve items for production orders.
 You have to distinguish between production order lines, meaning the parent item, and production order components.